interstateone/juke/README.md

 - **soundmanagerFolder** Folder of SoundManager2 SWFs
 - **placeholder** Image for mixtape (shown before album art)
 - **trackinfo** JSON-formatted string or URL to file
+- **SM2** URL to the SoundManager2 library so that Juke can load it
 - **itunes** Place a localized iTunes Store link beside the track info
 - **audio** URL to audio file (MP3, M4A or WAV)
 - **tooltips** Hover over playhead for track metadata